Guild Committees - Events

 Textile Arts & Artisan Show

-The Textile Arts and Artisan Show Committee is responsible for planning and running the bi-annual show that occurs in October during Ohio Mart.
+The Textile Arts and Artisan Show Committee is responsible for planning and running the biennial show that occurs in October during Ohio Mart.
 The committee arranges for area groups and guilds to demonstrate and display their skills and techniques and coordinates the logistics for show setup and execution.

-This is a great committee because you get to meet all our wonderful exhibitors and see their work first hand.
+This is a great committee because you get to meet all our wonderful exhibitors and see their work firsthand.
 In addition, you get to meet so many of our visitors and hear their comments on the show.
-Most of the visitors say they had no idea people were still practicing these skills!
+Most of the visitors say they had no idea people were still practicing these skills.

 Tasks: